sigsum/sigsum/api.md

 Input:
-- `tree_size`: tree size of the tree head that the proof should be based on, ASCII-encoded unsigned decimal number.
+- `tree_size`: tree size of the tree head that the proof should be based on, ASCII-encoded decimal number.
 - `leaf_hash`: leaf hash identifying which `tree_leaf` the log should prove inclusion of, hex-encoded.

 Output on success:
-- `leaf_index`: zero-based index of the leaf that the proof is based on, ASCII-encoded unsigned decimal number.
+- `leaf_index`: zero-based index of the leaf that the proof is based on, ASCII-encoded decimal number.
 - `inclusion_path`: node hash, hex-encoded.

 The leaf hash is computed using the RFC 6962 hashing strategy.
 In